YuduDu/clawers/README.md

 For twitter and Sina Weibo, ifttt don't have working channel can download pics or videos we liked, only thing working even fine is save link to the post .
 But I really need the function personally, I write some simple code using urllib and beautiful soup to download those medias.

+After add necessary parameters in the code, you can use these code create alfred workflows, then those code can be called by a simple command in alfred in the future

 # Twitter
 you can just add a channel in ifttt to save your liked post's link to a html file. add the path to the folder hold those files in code.